vsoch/watchme/paper/paper.md

 It's a common need to want to retrieve content from the web, whether that be a request to get a page, a subset of a page, the download of a file, or a post to an application programming interface (API).
-These general tasks perform these operations, with customizations to control the url, how the response is parsed, and the result written.
+These general tasks perform these operations, with customizations to control the url, how the response is parsed, headers and parameters, and the result written.
 For example, the  general set of web tasks can be used to check a set of cities for changes to weather or climate, to monitor an API endpoint, track changes in prices of item(s) of interest, download a file at some frequency, or watch a job board for changes.
 For details about setup and usage, see the [urls tasks](https://vsoch.github.io/watchme/watchers/urls/) documentation.

 ### System Tasks

 The psutils library of functions uses the Python Psutil [@psutil] set of functions to monitor system resources, sensors, and python environment.
-An example is discussed next.
-Importantly, it's general enough so that if a second user forked the example repository and ran it on their host, he or she could open a pull request to contribute data.
-Given the unique naming of each task file, the data could co-exist.
+Given the naming of data outputs based on the host, if a second user forked the example repository and ran it on his or her host, he or she could open a pull request to contribute new data.
+Given the unique naming of each task file, the data could co-exist with previous data generated on other hosts.
 Given the common export formats, common analyses could be shared and run on the exports by the different users.
 See the [psutils tasks](https://vsoch.github.io/watchme/watchers/psutils/) documentation for details, and continue reading for a specific example.
+An example that uses the set of system tasks is discussed next.

 ## Research Usage